-If you’ve racked up a lot of credit card debt in recent months and you’re worried about how you’ll pay it off, fear not, there are plenty of ways to tackle it and get on top of your finances in no time.
+If you’ve spent a lot on your credit cards in recent months and you’re worried about how you’ll pay it off, fear not, there are plenty of ways to tackle it and get on top of your finances in no time.

 Get the ball rolling

-One of the quickest ways to get rid of credit card debt is to reduce the amount of interest you’re paying.
-Start off by finding out which of your credit cards has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.
+If you have a number of different credit cards to clear, start by finding out which of your credit cards has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.

 You should be able to find your interest rate on your monthly bank statements but if you can’t your bank will be able to tell you in branch or by telephone (if you’re set up with telephone banking).

-Once you’ve prioritised paying off your credit card with the highest interest rate, work your way through the rest, starting with the card that has the next highest interest rate and so on and so forth.
-This is often referred to as ‘snowballing’ and can be effective way to organise and prioritise which debts to clear first.
+When you’ve cleared the credit card with the highest interest rate, start paying more towards the card with the next highest interest rate and so on.
+This process can be an effective way to organise and prioritise which card to clear first.

-While snowballing encourages you to pay off as much as you can afford to on your most expensive credit card, make sure you are making at least your minimum payments on your remaining cards as you risk facing late payment charges and jeopardising your credit score.
+Just remember to keep making at least your minimum payments on your remaining cards so that you don’t end up facing late payment charges and jeopardising your credit score.

 Up your minimum payments

-It sounds obvious, but the more you can repay monthly the quicker you’ll be able to clear your debt (and avoid further interest accruing on your balance).
+The more you can repay each month, the quicker you’ll be able to pay off what you owe (and avoid further interest accruing on your balance).

 Our handy credit card calculator provides an easy way of working out how quickly you can pay off your outstanding balance by adjusting the amount you repay every month.